prestsoftware/prest/CONTRIBUTING.md

 Feel free to submit pull requests for review if you're unsure how to e.g. fix the tests.
 We'll do our best to help you out.

+## Design

+### Functional approach to the GUI code

+Some aspects of the code lean towards the functional way rather than the Pythonic way of doing things.

+* Classes (especially datasets) are used as data containers with attached functionality rather than encapsulated entities.
+We access (and modify) their properties directly, instead of doing it the OOP way.

+* We simulate ADTs using MyPy unions and named tuples.
+While we could use inheritance to achieve the same goal, lightweight tuples perform better and use much less memory.

+* Codecs for various data types are modelled after Haskell typeclass instances / Rust traits; they are defined compositionally for each new type (mostly named tuples).

+* We make sure that once a codec is constructed, it is as fast as possible.
+  That's why we save sub-codecs in locals, which will in turn be stored directly in the closure of the codec being constructed.
+(We absolutely avoid attribute lookups every time `encode()` and `decode()` are called.)

+* We put a lot of emphasis on typechecking -- if you use the `Makefile`, you can't run a program that hasn't been typechecked.
+Although MyPy types are not very precise, they are still a huge boost in reliability.

+* We include mainly only integration tests; local sanity is ensured by typechecking with MyPy.

 ## License

 Prest consists of two separate programs: the GUI and the core.